danpalmer/danpalmer.me/_pages/cv.md

 #### MWR InfoSecurity - Security Research and Development Intern, Summer 2013

-At MWR I was given the task of taking a new security product from the prototype stage to a fully featured working system.
-At the end of my internship I helped another developer to get up to speed on the project so that development could continue.
+At MWR I was given the task of taking a new security product from idea to a fully featured prototype.
+At the end of my internship I onboarded another developer to the codebase so that development could continue.
+Eventually this project was spun-off into a new company – Countercept, that currently has around 50 employees.

 During my time at MWR I also participated in a penetration test against a client's iOS application, finding vulnerabilities and verifying the client's